-If you’re a patient of AOS with badly diseased or compromised teeth, our doctors may have presented you with two treatment options: get root canals to “save” the teeth, or extract the teeth and replace them with dental implants.
+If you’re a patient of AOS with badly diseased or compromised teeth, then Dr. Busch, Dr. Otte, or Dr. Schroeder may have presented you with two treatment options: get root canals to “save” the teeth, or extract the teeth and replace them with dental implants.
 The decision to go with a root canal or dental implants is highly individual, both for you and for our doctors when they make their professional recommendation.
 While most of the time, our doctors want to do everything possible to keep a natural tooth in place, sometimes that just isn’t the recommended option, and getting dental implants is the ideal choice.

 About Root Canals